lydiakatsis/tropical_forest_gunshot_classifier/README.md

 ## Prediction script ##
 `predict_GUNSHOT_classifier.py` shows how to use the model to classify gunshots in new datasets.
 Note that this model classifies 4-second .WAV files (see http://opensoundscape.org/en/latest/ for how to predict on longer files)

-# Gunshot classification GUI

-A user friendly and simplified jupyter notebook has been provided that easily allows you to classify your sound files.
-Reccomended to download Jupyter Lab Desktop and run the program from there.